NCAS-CMS/pyfive/paper.md

                 uas:_compression = "gzip(4)" ;
 ```
 Now data follows indexes, the time dimension is one chunk, and there is a more sensible number of actual data chunks.
 While
-this file would probably benefit from splitting into single variable files, now it has a contiguous set of indexes it is possible to exploit this data via S3.
+this file would probably benefit from splitting into smaller files, now it has a contiguous set of indexes it is possible to exploit this data via S3.

 All the metadata shown in this dump output arises from `pyfive` extensions to the `pyfive.h5t.DatasetID` class. `pyfive` also provides a simple flag: `consolidated_metadata` for a `File` instance, which can take values of `True` or `False` for any given file, which simplifies at least the "is the index packed at the front of the file?" part of the optimisation question - though inspection of chunking is a key part of the workflow necessary to determine whether or not a file really is optimised for cloud usage.